11 Most Useless Job Skills Companies Don’t Want Today

 PhotoGranary/Adobe notebook with Microsoft Word logo

-Microsoft Word is one of those programs that has been around for a while.
-In fact, the first version of Microsoft Word came out in the early 1980s, and there have been several major changes to the software since then.
+Microsoft Word has been around for a while.
+The first version of Microsoft Word came out in the early 1980s, and there have been several major changes to the software since then.

-By now, Word has become so prevalent in the workforce that employers assume you know it already.
+Word has become so prevalent in the workforce that employers assume you already know it.
 Adding it to your resume might be seen as unnecessary bloat.

 Data entry